ps-nithin/zumo-jetson/README.md

 These keywords can be reassigned later to any arbitrary pattern you like by relearning.

 # Channels
-When an image is learned its signatures are stored in channel 'text'.
+When an image is learned its signatures are stored in channel 'image'.
 When a recording is made the signatures are stored in channel 'audio'.
 During recognition, different symbols may be recognized for each channels.
 The symbol from channel with higher weightage is selected.

 # Build
 <p align="center"><img src="images/photo1.jpg"></img></p><br>